-Rebecca’s criminal practice is evenly split between defence and prosecution work.
-She is a CPS Grade 3 prosecutor and receives instructions from a variety of prosecution authorities including the Crown Prosecution Service, Trading Standards and the Department for Work and Pensions.
+Rebecca’s criminal practice is split between defence and prosecution work.
+She is a CPS Grade 4 prosecutor and receives instructions from a variety of prosecution authorities including the Crown Prosecution Service, Trading Standards and the Department for Work and Pensions.
 Rebecca regularly advises at a pre-charge stage, and has seen her charging advices result in guilty pleas from defendants or convictions following trial.

 Rebecca’s Crown Court practice also extends to making and responding to ancillary applications, including proceedings under the Proceeds of Crime Act 2002, Sexual Offences Prevention Orders, and Restraining Orders.

 R v.
 B and others: Conspiracy to supply Class A; junior counsel